Boys Prep Basketball: Kimberly defeats Kaukauna

 Kaukauna High School's Jordan McCabe reacts after missing a three-point shot to try to tie the game at the buzzer in a 66-63 loss to Kimberly High School's during their boys' basketball game Tuesday, January 3, 2017, in Kaukauna, Wis.
 McCabe had 46 points on the night.
 Dan Powers/USA TODAY NETWORK-Wisconsin

-basketball, PostCrescent, Basketball, Kaukauna High School (Kaukauna WI), Kimberly High School (Kimberly WI), Gallery
+basketball, NoFront, Basketball, Kaukauna High School (Kaukauna WI), Kimberly High School (Kimberly WI), Gallery

 shares